 Sketch vs Photoshop (Infographic) – What to choose?

 There has been a lot of debates about the effectiveness of Photoshop and Sketch in the web development community.
-While some tend to believe that Photoshop is better than sketch because it is time-tested, others argue that Sketch is new but trendy, and has gained popularity because it is more effective and easier to use than Photoshop for professional website design services.
+While some tend to believe that Photoshop is better than Sketch because it is time-tested, others argue that Sketch is trendy, and has gained popularity because it is more effective and easier to use than Photoshop for professional website design services.

 This is article is a comparison between Photoshop and Sketch, it is meant for anyone who wants to figure out the differences between this two software.